 The demographics will have a digital footprint, more often than not multi–channelled.
 It is vital to determine what these customers will search for, what devices they will be using and when and which social networks, websites and apps they engage with, how often, and when.

 Offline, a brand’s connection with customers will deliver an experience good or bad.
 For example in retail, a customer can pick up the phone to get a location and opening hours, drive and park to the location, walk into a store or warehouse, use a ramp of lift (if they cater for disabilities), get help from staff, find their way to what they need, find a product within the price range to meet their expectations, access the checkout, purchase effectively and leave safely and securely.
 You may also be able to easily enquire, return items and receive postal or telephone communications.
-This all amongst lots of other things dependant on the business or customer delivers ‘an experience’.
+This all amongst lots of other things dependent on the business or customer delivers ‘an experience’.

 Online branding should deliver the same principles of experience that you wish to deliver for your customers online; including accessibility, whether digital is your main sales channel or not.
 There is though a long way to go for this to be taken as seriously as it should.

 Although aware of the benefits of making customer experience central to their digital marketing strategies, only 18% of brands surveyed admitted to being “seriously” committed to delivering the best possible online user experience (UX).
-More reading on this statistic via a recent Feb 2013 report is available via e-consultancy.

 For some, this is their understanding of where branding starts and finishes.
 A logo, a visual marker for a brand.
 Of course, we know there is much more, but it is true that it is what instantly connects customers with brands.
 It can create interest, curiosity, affinity and connections.